Regionally Increasing Baccalaureate Nurses (RIBN)

 Applicants are allowed three attempts to meet the minimum required Adjusted Individual Score.
 If unsuccessful on the second attempt, applicants must wait eight weeks before testing a third and final time.
 A one year waiting period is required before resuming the TEAS testing process after a third unsuccessful attempt.

 Selection of Applicants

 Admission to RIBN is highly competitive.
-All applicants who have satisfied the RIBN minimum admission requirements and completed the application process by the deadline date of February 28, 2017 will be ranked numerically based on GPA and TEAS scores.
-Applicants with the highest ranked scores will be accepted.
+All applicants who have satisfied the RIBN minimum admission requirements and completed all steps of the application process by the deadline dates will be ranked numerically based on GPA and TEAS scores.
+Applicants with the highest ranked scores will be offered seats in the Fall 2018 class.
 In the event of a tie, the applicant with the higher Adjusted Individual Science Score on the TEAS Exam will be selected.

 Additional Requirements for RIBN Students

 Once admitted, students must meet the following requirements to maintain their enrollment in RIBN:

 1. Before beginning ADN classes in the fourth semester (fall semester of the second year) students must: